AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2026-06-21-android-camera-obs/index.md

 Unfortunately, my phone doesn't support the first option (thanks, Samsung!).
 Phone Link worked at first, but the video stream occasionally lagged since the app uses Bluetooth, and it eventually stopped working altogether.
 DroidCam is open source which is nice, but you need to pay for the pro version to remove the ads and watermark.
 And Cam Studio is way more than I need for something this simple.

 [`scrcpy`](https://github.com/Genymobile/scrcpy) ("screen copy") is what I ended up using.
-It's free and open-source software that works on Windows, Mac, and Linux and allows you to mirror your phone screen to a window on your computer, which you can then record.
+It's free and open-source software that works on Windows, Mac, and Linux and allows you to mirror your phone screen to a window on your computer, which you can then stream or record.
 By default it mirrors the entire device's screen, but you can also stream just the raw camera output itself so you don't see any device UI, which is perfect for my use case.
 I wrote this guide in case it helps other folks who want to do the same thing.

 ## Install `scrcpy`